p-ssanders/terraforming-aws-control-plane/README.md

         ```

     *   Deploy the Manifest
-        * Note: many of the secrets can be obtained from Credhub via `credhub find -n <DEPLOYMENT NAME>`
+        * Note: many of the secrets can be obtained from BOSH's Credhub via `credhub find -n <DEPLOYMENT NAME>`

         ```
         eval "$(om bosh-env --ssh-private-key /tmp/opsmgrkey)"